niksms/niksms-python/README.md

 ### Get Sender Numbers
-<p>If you want to get the list of your private numbers that you use for sending sms, you can use GetSenderNumbers method.</p>
+<p>If you want to get the list of your private numbers that you use for sending SMS, you can use GetSenderNumbers method.</p>

 ```python
 import requests